What is Social Prescribing and Why is it Important?

 Research has shown that social isolation not only negatively impacts our mental health but can also take a toll on our physical health.
 This association has piqued the attention of healthcare professionals, leading some to participate in social prescribing.
 Social prescribing is the act of healthcare professionals recommending that their patients put effort into engaging in more social activities, such as reaching out to family members for phone calls, striking up conversations with neighbors, or making coffee dates with friends.

 “I take a collaborative approach when working with patients in the lifestyle psychiatry clinic.
-I educate them on the health benefits of social activities and help them choose which social activities they are motivated to do.
+I educate them on the health benefits of social activities and help them choose which social activities they are motivated to engage in.
 It’s a shared decision-making process,” says Dr. Noordsy, Stanford Professor of Psychiatry and head of the Stanford Lifestyle Medicine Cognitive Enhancement pillar.

 How Do Social Activities Improve Health?